Please note: a valid prescription is required for all prescription medication.

 Questions to Ask Your Clinician

-- Follow-up: When should we reassess progress and consider alternatives?
+- Follow-up: When should progress be reassessed?

 Authoritative Sources